 Monotheism was one of the great institutions that upheld the slave trade; the Christian and Muslim markets held up the entire slave trade industry when without their support, it would have collapsed.
 Eventually, it was economic concerns that ended the trade.

-Christians with vested interests justified slavery on account of their religion although the Bible is much less openly embracing of slavery than the Qur'an.
-Christian arguments were used such as slavery facilitated the evangelizing of slaves, that black couldn't be saved anyway, and that certain Biblical stories made blacks out to be inferior and cursed by god - although no scholars nowadays interpret these passages in this way, at the time, they did.
+Christians with vested interests justified slavery on account of their religion.
 Bishops and monks provided some of the arguments that were used all over to justify the ownership of slaves.
+"Alexander Stephens, the vice president of the Confederacy during the Civil War, used passages from the Old and New Testament to argue in favor of slavery"22.
+Christian arguments were used such as slavery facilitated the evangelizing of slaves, that black couldn't be saved anyway, and that certain Biblical stories made blacks out to be inferior and cursed by god.
+No scholars nowadays interpret these passages in this way, and the Bible is not as bad as the Qur'an in endorsing slavery, the Bible has still served as a clear and consistent source of evil in respect to slavery.
 The fact that god-worship does not lead to better morals in society is one of the factor that leads skeptical and atheist thinkers such as Victor Stenger to conclude that God doesn't exist:

 “The slave trade was the first black mark against the history of globalisation, resulting in imprisonment and forced movements of labour and destroying many lives.
 Arguments for slavery largely came from religious thinkers, like bishops and monks.
 Christian institutions put large sums of money into the slave trade, and became the biggest slave-owners, boosting a trade that would have otherwise collapsed.
 Behind this stood biblical arguments for slavery.
 But the Qur'an was even clearer in its institutionalization of slavery, and the conservative Muslim world debated bitterly for the keeping of slaves.
 Sometimes the motives were purely financial - in Africa itself black-owned companies made money by selling captives to foreigners.